 We’ve explored Argo Workflows, a powerful job execution engine that runs jobs using containers in your Kubernetes cluster.
 Argo offers parallel execution, DAG support for dependencies, and a range of features for collecting job output, generating reports, and monitoring execution activity.

 Argo Workflows is a general-purpose tool that’s best used to implement complex processes outside your software development lifecycle.
-If you mostly need to automate app deployments into Kubernetes, then you might want to check out our guide to Argo CD instead.
+If you mostly need to automate app deployments into Kubernetes, check out our guide to Argo CD instead.

 Spacelift is an alternative to using homegrown solutions on top of a generic CI.
 It helps overcome common state management issues and adds several must-have capabilities for infrastructure management.